Public Comments and Advocacy Letters

 2022

-February 17: We informed top officials at the MTA, DEC, and City DOT of the shoreline collapse at 29th street bulkhead.
-We requested that they; address the urgent unsafe condition of the bulkhead and adjacent roadway (just about 3 feet away from the collapse/open water), rebuild a shoreline that incorporates public access to the water and native habitat restoration through living shorelines in the redesign, and remove the abandoned barges at shoreline.
+February 17: We informed top officials at the MTA, NYS DEC, and NYC DOT of the shoreline collapse at 29th street bulkhead.
+We requested that they address the urgent unsafe condition of the bulkhead and adjacent roadway, rebuild a shoreline that incorporates public access to the water and native habitat restoration through living shorelines in the redesign, and viagra uit india remove the abandoned barges at shoreline.

 February 1: We submitted written testimony regarding the Transportation, Economic Development, and Environmental Conservation Part Y “Clarifying the State’s Ban on Single-Use Plastic Bags” budget proposal advocating for the definition of “reusable bags” to not be expanded to include virgin petroleum/plastics industry waste products.